 The dose will depend on the type of cancer you have, how tall you are, how much you weigh, your blood counts, and how well you do when taking the drug.

-You may have nausea and vomiting on the day you receive this drug or in the first few days afterward.
+You may have nausea and vomiting on the day you receive this drug or in the first few days afterward, which can lead to dehydration and chemical imbalances.
 Your doctor may give you medicine before your treatment to help prevent nausea and vomiting.
 You will likely also get a prescription for an anti-nausea medicine that you can take at home.
-It is important to have these medicines on hand and to take them as prescribed by your doctor.
+It’s important to have these medicines on hand and to take them as prescribed.